 Brightpearl sales reports can be used to show total sales value and delivery country in order to calculate the total sales made to a particular country over a specified period of time.

 Once you have forecast that sales into a particular country will cross the threshold and you have registered for tax, you will need to configure Brightpearl to apply the relevant tax codes to sales based into that country.

-First of all you should create tax codes for the relevant tax rates to be applied.
-These tax codes will also make it possible to view and report the tax payable to that countries tax authority.
+First of all, you should create tax codes for the relevant tax rates to be applied.
+These tax codes will also make it possible to view and report the tax payable to that country's tax authority.

-Brightpearl tax zones and countries are used to create tax rules to automatically assign those tax codes to sales being delivered into a particular country.
+Brightpearl tax zones are used to create tax rules to automatically assign those tax codes to sales being delivered into a particular country.

 You will need to ensure that each of your sales channels, such as Amazon, eBay and your website, are configured to charge tax.